LiaOb21/FSP_assembly_benchmarking/README.md

   - Royal Botanic Gardens, Kew
   - [ORCID profile](https://orcid.org/0000-0002-3208-323X)

-The other members of the FSP bioinformatics team, [Wu Huang](https://github.com/bcgsc/arcs/issues/19) and [Niall Garvey](https://github.com/NiallG1) also contributed to this part of the workflow (which is only a part of the full pipeline developed for the FSP).
+The other members of the FSP bioinformatics team, [Wu Huang](https://github.com/bcgsc/arcs/issues/19) and [Niall Garvey](https://github.com/NiallG1), and [George Mears]() also contributed to the development and testing of this part of the workflow (which is only a part of the full pipeline developed for the FSP).

-## References
+## References (needs update)

 > Köster, J., Mölder, F., Jablonski, K. P., Letcher, B., Hall, M. B., Tomkins-Tinch, C. H., Sochat, V., Forster, J., Lee, S., Twardziok, S. O., Kanitz, A., Wilm, A., Holtgrewe, M., Rahmann, S., & Nahnsen, S. _Sustainable data analysis with Snakemake_.
 F1000Research, 10:33, 10, 33, **2021**. https://doi.org/10.12688/f1000research.29032.2.